S203932/AARC3-WP4-Policy-Registration-API/README.md

 ### Example of method
 Below one can see an example of the information provided and available within the swagger ui when calling an endpoint.
-For the different endpoints are example data available (if needed) and curl examples should one want to use a terminal instead.
+There is example data available (if needed) at the different endpoints along with curl examples should one want to use a terminal instead.

 #### /
 ![Alt text](images/swagger_ui_landing.jpg?raw=true "Title")